rehkad/CivicAI/web/README.md

 # Web

 This directory contains a single-page chat interface.
-The page now includes a clean layout with chat bubbles for a more polished experience.
+The UI now features a sidebar, theme toggle, and persistent conversations stored in your browser.
 Press the **Send** button or hit **Enter** to submit a message.
+Use the **New Chat** button to clear the history.

 ## Launching the UI